JSON (JavaScript Object Notation) is one of the most popular

 Versions

-Since JSON haven't got any updates, there is only 1 version of JSON,
+Since JSON haven't got any updates, there is only 1 version of

-the link below redirects to the original RFC document, which is RFC 4627.
+JSON, the link below redirects to the original RFC document,

 JSON Syntax Rules